How to Restrict Access to Windows 11 Settings

 Summary

-Restricting access to Windows 11 settings is a good way to protect your computer from accidental or unwanted changes.
-The Registry Editor method works for all Windows 11 versions but is more technical.
-For Windows 11 Pro or Enterprise users, the Group Policy Editor offers a simpler way to block settings.- Restricting access helps protect your computer from unwanted changes.
+Restricting access to Windows 11 settings protects your computer from accidental or unwanted changes.
+The Registry Editor method works on all Windows 11 versions but is more technical.
+For Windows 11 Pro, Enterprise, or Education editions, the Group Policy Editor offers a way to block access and safeguard your system.- Restricting access helps protect your computer from unwanted changes.

 - The Registry Editor method works on all editions of Windows 11 but is a bit technical.